-Mississippi had 97 non-federal medical/surgical hospitals in April 2006, with a total of 11,273 licensed acute care beds (plus 50 beds held in abeyance by the MDH).
-This total includes one rehabilitation hospital with acute care beds and one OB/GYN hospital.
-Rehabilitation, psychiatric, chemical dependency, long term acute care, and other special purpose beds are not included.
+Mississippi had 98 non-federal medical/surgical hospitals in June 2008, with a total of 11,074 licensed acute care beds (plus 136 beds held in abeyance by the MSDH).
+This total also includes one rehabilitation hospital with acute care beds and one OB/GYN hospital.
+This total excludes long term acute care (LTAC), rehabilitation, psychiatric, chemical dependency, and other special purpose beds.
 In addition, numerous facilities provide specific health care services on an outpatient basis.
 Some of these facilities are freestanding; others are closely affiliated with hospitals.
 Such facilities offer an increasingly wider range of services, many of which were once available only in inpatient acute care settings.
 Examples include diagnostic imaging, therapeutic radiation, and ambulatory surgery.